foxzyt/Sapphire/README.md

 **SFML** Used to **render** the windows.

+## Features ##

+**SapphireUI:** The native Immediate Mode GUI that comes bundled with Sapphire's executable.
+**Basic and Complex arithmetic operations:** You can add, subtract, divide, multiply and also do complex arithmetic operations with the Math native functions.
+**Garbage Collector:** Sapphire comes with an Mark-and-Sweep garbage collector made effeciently with C++ **JSON parsing:** Sapphire has a native function for JSON parsing also bundled within the main executable.
+**HTTP library:** There is a complete HTTP library (ping, download and etc) that comes within Sapphire's executable.
+**A lot of other native functions:** Sapphire also has system-related native functions, color printing, debug functions and a lot more.
+**Declare functions, classes and arrays easily:** Use function, class and ListUtil (for arrays) **No steep learning curve:** With Sapphire, you can make an UI window in just 5 minutes!
+**Built-in layout engine (being worked on):** Sapphire will have a built-in layout engine with flexbox and grids so you can organize your elements inside your UI!
+**Static Typing:** In Sapphire, so you can achieve the best performance, you have to declare the variable type!
+**Virtual Machine (SVM):** Sapphire has it's built in fast Virtual Machine called SVM (Sapphire Virtual Machine) **Bytecode:** Sapphire can also compile to bytecode (.sbc)!
+**Lightweight and no dependencies:** Sapphire's executable has everything static linked, so you don't have to have any DLLs in your folder!
+It's only 12MB!

 ## How to Install and Set Up ##
 To start using Sapphire, follow the steps below: